espressif/esp-idf/docs/api-reference/system/heap_debug.rst

 The heap implementation (``multi_heap.c``, etc.) includes a lot of assertions which will fail if the heap memory is corrupted.
 To detect heap corruption most effectively, ensure that assertions are enabled in ``make menuconfig`` under ``Compiler options``.

+If a heap integrity assertion fails, a line will be printed like ``CORRUPT HEAP: multi_heap.c:225 detected at 0x3ffbb71c``.
+The memory address which is printed is the address of the heap structure which has corrupt content.

 It's also possible to manually check heap integrity by calling the ``heap_caps_check_integrity()`` function (see below).
 This function checks all of requested heap memory for integrity, and can be used even if assertions are disabled.
+If the integrity check prints an error, it will contain the address(es) of corrupt heap structures.

 Configuration
 ^^^^^^^^^^^^^